gorodnichy/r101/docs/index.md

 # r101

-## Tutorials from a _computer scientist_ to help _non computer scientists_ to master the R programming language
+## Tutorials from a _computer scientist_ to help _non computer science students_ to master the R programming language

 The list of tutorials developed so far: [Output](https://gorodnichy.github.io/r101) - [Source](https://github.com/gorodnichy/r101)